 ZB IX Arctic including Antarctic, with very short summers, polar ZB.

 The zonobiomes are the main large units of the biosphere.
 In the literature, there are many different models with different names.
 For the large-scale division into ecological units, the zonobiome division has proven itself.
-The respective boundaries and size of the transitional areas (zono-ecotones) is often a matter of subjective opinion.
-The two polar ice caps - the Arctic and the Antarctic - are joined by zonobiomes more or less in the shape of a belt on the equator.
+The respective boundaries and size of the transitional areas (zonoecotones) is often a matter of subjective opinion.
+The two polar ice caps - the Arctic and the Antarctic - are joined by zonobiomes more or less in the shape of a belt around the globe.
 The difference between the northern and southern hemispheres is considerable due to the unequal distribution of the land mass.
 It is therefore nonsensical to speak of "anti-boreal", a zone that does not exist in the westerly wind belt of the southern hemisphere - where there is no land, only tiny islands - in contrast to the northern hemisphere, where at this latitude there is almost only land mass with the strongest expression of continentality.

-Anti-nemoral should be understood only as the animal geographic region of the shelf areas of the southern half of the southern continents.
+Anti-nemoral should be understood only as the zoogeographic region of the shelf areas of the southern half of the southern continents.
 After all, no one speaks of the North Desert as an "anti-subtropical" desert or the Nothofagus forests of Chile as "anti-nemoral" forests.

 The differences between the west and east coasts on the continents are responsible for the wedging out of certain belts or for the small-scale occurrence of the zonobiomes due to the warm or cold ocean currents.

-The zonobiomes are clearly defined by climatogram types; moreover, they correspond largely, if not always, to certain zonal soil and vegetation types, as shown in the overview in ◘ Table C-3.
+The zonobiomes are clearly defined by climate diagram types; moreover, they correspond largely, if not always, to certain zonal soil and vegetation types, as shown in the overview in ◘ Table C-3.

 4 Zonoecotone

-The climatic zones and thus also the zonobiomes are not sharply demarcated from one another, but are often connected by very broad transition zones - the zonoecotones (ZÖ).
+The climatic zones and thus also the zonobiomes are not sharply delimited from one another, but are often connected by very broad transition zones - the zonoecotones (ZÖ).

 Ecotones are, for example, small-scale: a forest with a forest edge is replaced by meadows with a mantle and fringe, or large-scale, for example in Eastern Europe: The deciduous forest gradually merges into the steppe.